-Bisara (Dadri, Uttar Pradesh): A year ago, Mohammad Akhlaq was dragged out of his home and beaten by an angry mob following rumours of cow slaughter and beef consumption.
-Akhlaq was lynched, allegedly by a horde of aggressive villagers, while his younger son, Mohammad Danish, suffered serious head injuries.
-Even a year after the incident, “Danish is yet to fully recover”, says Jaan Mohammad, Akhlaq’s brother.
+Bisara (Dadri, Uttar Pradesh): A year ago, Mohammed Akhlaq was dragged out of his home and beaten by an angry mob following rumours of cow slaughter and beef consumption.
+Akhlaq was lynched, allegedly by a horde of aggressive villagers, while his younger son, Mohammed Danish, suffered serious head injuries.
+Even a year after the incident, “Danish is yet to fully recover”, says Jaan Mohammed, Akhlaq’s brother.

 In the weeks that followed the brutal attack, 19 young men from the village were taken into custody after an FIR was lodged on the basis of a complaint filed by Akhlaq’s family.
 The charges against the accused are yet to be framed in the local court.
 Family members of the accused are placing the blame on alleged police inaction and a larger political ploy aimed at favouring ‘a certain religious section of the population’, i.e. Muslims, so that they vote for the ruling Samajwadi Party.